 For our Christmas raffle in 2018, we sold over 1000 tickets for a £1 each and raffled off some fantastic prizes include holidays, tech and experience days!

 There can’t be one single person in your workplace that doesn’t like cake, can there?
-Some office fundraisers will only appeal to a few in the workplace, but a cake sale is for everyone.
+Some office fundraisers might not be for everyone, but a cake sale certainly is.

 The challenge is getting people out of the workplace to do the car wash, so it might need to be a big team effort and you might need to rotate a little.

-Just make sure you have the right precautions in place and you pick a sunny day!
+Just make sure you have the right precautions in place and pick a sunny day!

 Here us out on this one, we’ve done it ourselves and its brilliant! (see below)